Charles and Camilla welcome South Korea’s leader as he begins state visit

 The foreign head of state walked past the two ranks of Guardsman casting his eye over the servicemen before returning to the royal pavilion with the King.

-After the ceremonial welcome, the traditional carriage procession back to Buckingham Palace saw the King travel with the Korean president in the Australian state coach.
+After the ceremonial welcome, the traditional carriage procession back to Buckingham Palace saw the King travel with the Korean president in the Irish State Coach.

-Following was the Queen with First Lady Mrs Kim in the Scottish State Coach, and behind them were William and Kate with Choo Kyung-ho, deputy prime minister and minister of economy and finance, in the semi-state landau.
+Following was the Queen with First Lady Mrs Kim in the Australian State Coach, and behind them were William and Kate with Choo Kyung-ho, deputy prime minister and minister of economy and finance, in the Scottish State Coach.